Ergonomic baby carriers.

 Shop Meh DaiFrequently asked questions.

 Yes.
-When a carrier seats your baby in the M-position: knees above hips, thighs fully supported.it supports healthy hip joint development.
+When a carrier seats your baby in the M-position: knees above hips, thighs fully supported.
+It supports healthy hip joint development.
 All hope&plum carriers are designed to achieve this position from the very first carry with no inserts required.

 The M-position refers to the spread-squat seating position where your baby’s knees are higher than their bottom and their thighs are fully supported from knee to knee.
 When viewed from the front, the baby’s legs form the shape of an M. Pediatric hip health experts recommend this as the optimal position for babywearing.